Column Mappings (SQL Server Import and Export Wizard)

 Specify whether to append the new data to the data already present in an existing table.

 Use the default statement in the Create Table SQL Statement dialog box, or modify it for your purposes.
 If you modify this statement, you must also make associated changes to table mapping.

 Choose this option to overwrite the destination table.
 This option is only available when you use the wizard to create the destination table.
-The destination table is only dropped and re-created if you save the package created by the wizard and run it again.
+The destination table is only dropped and re-created if you save the package that the wizard creates, and then run the package again.